 Click the dropdown next to Cells and select Percentage.
 The normalized values that are now displayed correspond to the recall for each class.

 The recall values clearly indicate that the model has learned the features in the images.

 In the Deployment view click New deployment and select experiment and checkpoint.

 Click the Enable switch to deploy the experiment.
-You can now call your deployed experiment using the Url and Token.
-For example when you build your own app with Bubble.
+You can now call your deployed experiment with your own product using the Url and Token.
+For example, when you build your own app with Bubble.

-Using transfer learning with pretrained weights, you have saved hours of training time and created a better performing than would have been possible if you had trained the model from scratch.
+Using transfer learning with pretrained weights, you have saved hours of training time and created a better performance than would have been possible if you had trained the model from scratch.